cogentcore/core/tensor/stats/stats/README.md

 Here is the general info associated with these function calls:

-`StatsFunc` is the function signature for a stats function, where the output has the same shape as the input but with the outer-most row dimension size of 1, and contains the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.
+`StatsFunc` is the function signature for a stats function, where the output has the same shape as the input but with the outermost row dimension size of 1, and contains the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.

 Critically, the stat is always computed over the outer row dimension, so each cell in a higher-dimensional output reflects the _row-wise_ stat for that cell across the different rows.
 To compute a stat on the `tensor.SubSpace` cells themselves, must call on a [tensor.New1DViewOf] the sub space.